beep-projects/bpconnect/README.md

 </details>

 ## Contribute
-If you want to contribute to this project, please read [Contributing Guide](docs/CONTRIBUTING.md).
+If you want to contribute to this project, please read the [Contributing Guide](docs/CONTRIBUTING.md).
 To keep it short, it is best if you simply open a new [Discussion](https://github.com/beep-projects/bmconnect/discussions) and talk about what you want to do, or where you need help.

 The language support is just added out of couriosity on how this could be done without using a big framework.
 So the translations are actually all done by an online translator.
 Feel free to improve the texts or add a new language in [bmconnect_i18n.py](bmconnect_i18n.py)